PSLmodels/PSL-Infrastructure/Core/Criteria/library_criteria.md

 1. Projects SHOULD have a changelog.
 1. Projects MAY have a Stack Overflow channel.
 1. Projects MAY include a "News" translation of the changelog for users.
-1. Projects MAY include standards for participating in cross-model PSL initiatives.
+1. Projects MAY include criteria for participating in cross-model PSL initiatives.
 1. Projects MAY include a link to a webapp verison.
 1. Projects MAY include a list of consultants.

-Guidlines for interoperability
+Criteria for interoperability
 -------------

 1. The source code SHOULD be written in an open source language.